Winter fatbiking in the snow. Image: Visit Finland/Roll Outdoors

 We can’t promise the Northern Lights every night – they are a natural phenomenon and depend on both solar activity and weather conditions.
 However, we carefully plan our aurora hunts based on the latest forecasts and choose the best locations to maximize your chances.
 Many of our guests do see the lights during their stay, and even without them, the Arctic night sky is a magical experience in itself.

-Find Full FAQ from here
+Find full FAQ from here

 ×

-Book With Confidence
+Book with Confidence

 • Local family owned business